Updated on July 18, 2025.

-Living with an ongoing health condition comes with many challenges.
-One of those challenges is finding reliable up-to-date information about the condition.
+Living with an ongoing health condition can come with many challenges.
+One of those challenges is finding reliable, up-to-date information about the condition.
 This is especially true with a rare condition like neuromyelitis optica spectrum disorder (NMOSD).

-NMOSD is a rare autoimmune disorder where the immune system attacks healthy tissue in the central nervous system, causing inflammation in the optic nerve, the spinal cord, and the brain stem—and in some cases, other parts of the brain.
+NMOSD is a rare autoimmune disorder.
+When a person has NMOSD, their immune system attacks healthy tissue in the central nervous system, causing inflammation in the optic nerve, the spinal cord, the brain stem, and in some cases, other parts of the brain.
 NMOSD has also been known by several other names, including neuromyelitis optica (NMO) and Devic disease.

 Learning more about your diagnosis and the different therapies available can be helpful when meeting with your healthcare team and making treatment decisions.
-With that in mind, here are five resources everyone living with NMOSD—or who has a loved one living with NMOSD—should visit.
+With that in mind, here are four resources to visit.

 National Organization for Rare Disorders (NORD)

-NORD, or the National Organization for Rare Disorders, is a great place to start whenever you need reliable background information about a rare health condition.
-The NORD page on NMOSD provides an overview of the condition, including a discussion about the symptoms, what we do and don’t know about the causes, how NMOSD is diagnosed, and the drugs that are used to treat NMOSD.
+NORD is a great place to start whenever you need reliable background information about a rare health condition.
+The NORD page on NMOSD provides an overview of the condition, including a discussion of symptoms, what we do and don’t know about the causes, how NMOSD is diagnosed, and the drugs that are used to treat NMOSD.

 RareCare